+The Company has three reportable business segments.
+These are the carrier, multimodal and insurance segments.
 The carrier segment provides truckload transportation for a wide range of general commodities over irregular routes with its fleet of dry and specialty vans and unsided trailers, including flatbed, drop deck and specialty.
-It also provides short-to-long haul movement of containers by truck and dedicated power only truck capacity.
+It also provides short-to-long haul movement of containers by truck and dedicated power-only truck capacity.
 The carrier segment markets its services primarily through independent commission sales agents and utilizes tractors provided by independent contractors.
 Transportation services provided by the multimodal segment include the arrangement of intermodal moves, contract logistics, truck brokerage and emergency and expedited air freight.
 The multimodal segment markets its services through independent commission sales agents and utilizes capacity provided by independent contractors, including railroads and air cargo carriers.
 The nature of the carrier and multimodal segments' business is such that a significant portion of their operating costs varies directly with revenue.
 The insurance segment provides risk and claims management services to Landstar's operating companies.
-In addition, it reinsures certain property, casualty, and occupational accident risks of certain independent contractors who have contracted to haul freight for Landstar and provides certain property and casualty insurance directly to Landstar's operating subsidiaries.
-Signature Insurance Company, which comprises the majority of the insurance segment, began operations in March 1997.
+In addition, it reinsures certain property, casualty and occupational accident risks of certain independent contractors who have contracted to haul freight for Landstar and provides certain property and casualty insurance directly to Landstar's operating subsidiaries.